This page was last updated on 16 December, 2021.

 Detailed Travel Advisory

-1. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 72 hours before arrival.
+1. Passengers must have a negative COVID-19 PCR test result issued at most 72 hours before departure from the first embarkation point.

-2. Passengers arriving from Belgium, Chile, Denmark, France, India, Italy, Japan, Jordan, Korea (Rep.), Lebanon, Netherlands, Norway, Pakistan, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, USA or United Kingdom are subject to Coronavirus (COVID-19) test upon arrival; and
+2. Passengers arriving from Australia, Belgium, Canada, Denmark, Finland, France, Germany, India, Ireland (Rep.), Italy, Japan, Mexico, Netherlands, Portugal, Slovenia, South Africa, Spain, Sweden, Switzerland, Turkey, United Kingdom or USA are subject to a COVID-19 test upon arrival.

 Detailed Tourist Information

-The Gambian government has lifted COVID-related restrictions, allowing businesses, markets, schools, restaurants, bars, gyms, cinemas, and night clubs to resume normal operations.
+The Gambian government has lifted many COVID-related restrictions, allowing businesses, markets, schools, restaurants, bars, gyms, cinemas, and night clubs to resume normal operations, and borders to be open.

 Data Source: covidcontrols.co